dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 ![Render lifecycle](~/blazor/components/lifecycle/_static/lifecycle3.png)

-Developer calls to [`StateHasChanged`](#state-changes-statehaschanged) result in a render.
-For more information, see <xref:blazor/components/rendering>.
+Developer calls to [`StateHasChanged`](#state-changes-statehaschanged) result in a rerender.
+For more information, see <xref:blazor/components/rendering#statehaschanged>.

 ## When parameters are set (`SetParametersAsync`)